 Celiac and Bloating

-To clarify, just because it is a known symptom, doesn’t mean that if you have bloating that it’s a sign you have celiac disease.
-Bloating can be natural and nothing to be concern about but it also can be a sign of underlying issues.
+Bloating can be natural body response to digestion.
+However, it also can be a sign of underlying issues.
 If you’re concerned about your bloating, be sure to consult an appropriate health-care professional.

 - Figure out what’s causing your bloating and resolve it if you can!